 Parlor palm (Chamaedorea elegans)

 Popularized as a household plant in the Victorian era, the Parlor palm is a cat-safe houseplant that grows well under indoor lighting and even reacts to artificial lights.
 They do enjoy humidity, so don’t let them dry out.
-Be careful of too much water though.
+Be careful of too much water, though.
 Root rot can set in.
-Palm care can be a little tricky inside, but well worth it.
+Palm care can be a bit tricky inside, but well worth it.
 Kitty will love to play jungle cat beneath this plant.
-Plus, Parlor palms are proven to purify the air in your home according to a NASA study.
+Plus, Parlor palms are proven to purify the air in your home, according to a NASA study.